 8. Try to Make the Best Out of It

-If this happens before your vacation, make other plans to go somewhere else.
-My favorite is to hop on Skyscanner and put in my departing city and use the Everywhere function to find the cheapest flight to a new country.
+If this happens before your vacation, make other plans to go elsewhere.
+My favorite is to hop on Skyscanner, put in my departing city, and use the Everywhere function to find the cheapest flight to a new country.

 9. Know That You’re Not Alone

-You’re probably cursing the Gods because your airline went bankrupt, but keep in mind that you are not alone in this sitation and there is always someone worse off than you.
-We quickly realized this and honestly it made us less angry with the “it could always be worse” mindset.
+You’re probably cursing the Gods because your airline went bankrupt, but remember that you are not alone in this situation, and there is always someone worse off than you.
+We quickly realized this, and honestly, it made us less angry with the “it could always be worse” mindset.
 It’s estimated that over 10,000 people were affected by the Cobalt collapse alone.

-When our flight went bankrupt we met many people who were in far worse shoes.
-One man I talked to could barely speak English, had no money, and little comprehension of what was going on.
-AND he didn’t have a visa into Cyprus, the country he was stranded in.
+When our flight went bankrupt, we met many people in far worse shoes.
+One man I talked to could barely speak English, had no money and had little comprehension of what was happening.
+And he didn’t have a visa into Cyprus, the country he was stranded in.
 Oy.

-A group of girls I talked to were flying Athens to Abu Dhabi with a layover in Larnaca.
-Cobalt knew in advance that no flights would be going out of Larnaca, but still let passengers board the plane fully knowing that they would all be stranded in Larnaca.
+A group of girls I talked to flew from Athens to Abu Dhabi with a layover in Larnaca.
+Cobalt knew in advance that no flights would go out of Larnaca but still let passengers board the plane, knowing they would all be stranded in Larnaca.

-Obviously, they would have all rather found out in Athens so they could make arrangements in Greece capital, as Larnaca is not a well-connected airport.
-They told me they had to get home to Fiji of all places.
+They would have all rather found out in Athens so they could make arrangements in Greece’s capital, as Larnaca is not a well-connected airport.
+They told me they had to get home to Fiji, of all places.
 Oy.